Jrmy-rbr/Jrmy-rbr.github.io/_posts/2012-09-12-first-post.md

 **Preliminary conclsion 1:** The observable repercussions of the difference of treatment between the detected and not detected subcategories allow to extract some information about $$p_d$$.
 This is a key point of [https://science.sciencemag.org/content/368/6490/489.full].
-A, in their model, the detected infected people cannot travel from city to city, while the other people (including the undetected infected people) can.
+A, in their model, the detected infectious people cannot travel from city to city, while the other people (including the undetected infectious people) can.
 The consequence is that the speed at which the COVID-19 spreads to other cities highly depends on the parameter $$p_d$$:
 1. If $$p_d$$ is very high,
-  i.e. most of the infected people are detected, then very few infected people can travel, and the COVID-19 should spread slowly to other cities.
+  i.e. most of the infectious people are detected, then very few infectious people can travel, and the COVID-19 should spread slowly to other cities.
-2. On the contrary, if $$p_d$$ is small, then many infected people can travel, and the COVID-19 should spread faster.
+2. On the contrary, if $$p_d$$ is small, then many infectious people can travel, and the COVID-19 should spread faster.

 ### Key observation